|Elevation:||630 m (2,067 ft)||Prominence:||630 m|

 |Ribu category:||Spesial||Province:||Nanggroe Aceh Darussalam|

-In addition to the highest peak, there is another site of great interest known as ‘Jaboi volcano’ or even simply ‘Gunung Merapi’.
-It is a large active crater with numerous sulphur holes just 200 metres from the main road.
+The island has many densely-forested hills, with the main two highest ranges running roughly north-south across the middle part of the island.
+The ridge to the east has a highpoint of 583/584m, but the main attraction of this range is ‘Jaboi volcano’ or even simply known as ‘Gunung Merapi’.
+It is a large active crater with numerous sulphur holes just 200 metres from the main road to the east of the range.
 It is free to enter and is a wonderful place to take photographs.
 You can even see the coastline from the top of the crater area at the edge of the burnt trees.

 |Accommodation||Lots of options – but make sure you book in advance.
 I heartily recommend the excellent Freddies at Sumur Tiga.|